scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

 Thank you for your interest in contributing!

-Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
+Please take a moment to review this document to make the contribution process is easy and effective for everyone involved.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
-In return, and in accordance with this project’s `code of conduct <https://github.com/scribe-org/Scribe-Data/blob/main/.github/CODE_OF_CONDUCT.md>`__, other contributors will reciprocate that respect in addressing your issue or assessing changes and features.
+In return, and accordance with this project’s `code of conduct <https://github.com/scribe-org/Scribe-Data/blob/main/.github/CODE_OF_CONDUCT.md>`__, other contributors will reciprocate that respect in addressing your issue or assessing changes and features.